The climate crisis and what to do about it

 SummaryThe calculator uses a factor of 14.3 kg CO2 per gallon of fuel.

 Carbon dioxide arises from

 The CO2 emissions from petrol and diesel are around 2.4 kg per litre , i.e. 10.9 kg per gallon (since 1 gallon is 4.546 litres).

 Energy used in oil extraction:

-The CO2 generated per person in oil extraction together with gas extraction is 0.28 tonnes per year [from source 7, chart A].
-Since oil and gas use is roughly equal in the UK in energy terms, we can allocate half (0.14 tonnes per year) to each of oil and gas.
+The CO2 generated per person in oil extraction together with gas extraction is estimated as 0.28 tonnes per year (from source , chart A).
+Since oil use and gas use are roughly equal in the UK in energy terms, we can allocate half (0.14 tonnes per year) to each of oil and gas.

 Energy used in oil refining:

-This is 0.43 tonnes per person per year [source 7, Chart A, "Refining industries"].
+This is estimated as 0.43 tonnes per person per year (source , Chart A, "Refining industries").

 Construction of cars and their maintenance: